Taoga Niue: A Guide to the Culture of Niue

 - Mingle with the locals at the Niue Market

-- Try Niuean cuisine at an umu buffet night at the Hio Cafe or the Scenic Matavai Resort
+- Try Niuean cuisine at an umu buffet night

 - Experience the wonderful singing at a Sunday church service

 - Visit Fale Tau Taoga Niue, the national museum